Unko: Japan's quirky culture around poop and good luck

 There are more gods in Shinto religion than can be counted, and they reside almost everywhere.
 Feces are not left out.
 There are some Japanese gods that have strong connections to the toilet.

-Until recently, it was common to worship deities collectively known as benjo-gami (specific gods), placing religious figures inside or under the toilet.
-Others buried divine figures under the bathroom.
+Until relatively recently, it was common to worship deities collectively known as benjo-gami (toilet gods), placing small religious figures inside or under the toilet.
+Others buried divine figures under the bathroom itself.

 Because of its agricultural properties, the kawaya kami also played a significant role in promoting fertilization.
-Every New Year, rituals were performed, asking for help from the kawaya kami in producing a good harvest in the following year.
+Every New Year, rituals were performed asking the kawaya kami for a good harvest in the year to come.

-In the ritual, rice was eaten, symbolizing something great that the god had left behind (could it be feces?).
+In the ritual, rice was eaten, symbolizing something great that the god had left behind (could it be poop?).
 Often, a toilet was decorated and kept as clean as possible.
-Perhaps this god is the reason Japanese toilets are so clean.
+Perhaps this god is the reason Japanese toilets are so clean to this day.

 There are also bathroom ghosts like Hanako-san and Aka-Manto.
-Stories similar to the blonde in the bathroom where we need to perform a ritual repeating words 3 times.
+Stories similar to the Western "Bloody Mary", where you need to perform a ritual repeating certain words three times.
 When will the bizarre stop?
+Probably never.

 Akamanto and Hanako-san